 Avery offers many types of dividers.
 I recommend the dividers you can write on.
 It was so simple to organize, and it gives me the flexibility to quickly add another tab when I feel the need.
 I especially like the Write-on Tabs with Pockets.
 With these you can use our fun free printable divider pages AND have a pocket to put small recipes.
-I use the smaller pocket on my divider tabs as a place to store recipes until I try them.
-Once i try the recipe and I know I’d like to make it again I can transfer it to its own page protector.
+I use the pockets on my divider tabs as a place to store recipes until I try them or if I’m in a rush or just feeling lazy LOL!

 Our free printable recipe kit includes a cover, back and spine designs.
 We bundled over 25 various divider pages — simply select and print the pages you need.
 Also there is a menu page that you can slip into a page protector and use over and over again with a dry erase marker.
 Or if you like to create week menus to rotate through, you could just print this page four times and write directly on them.

 While we’re on the subject of organization, have you seen this cute free printable kids chore charts from The Crafting Chicks?
 I love how they divided the morning and evening jobs.